Burning Wood for Heat is Bad for Health

 Some of my neighbors in a high density neighborhood burn wood for heat, even when it’s 65 degrees outside.
 So when I returned from Nicaragua, I did some basic research.

 Many mistakenly think wood smoke is natural, benign, and perhaps even “green.”
-Its scent reminds many of log cabins or camping trips in the mountains, where the air is otherwise clean.
+Its scent reminds many of youth scout groups, log cabins or camping trips in the mountains, where the air is otherwise clean.
 However, according to the USEPA and BurningIssues.org websites, wood smoke contains a wide array of toxic chemicals, including: Dioxins, Formaldehyde, Polycyclic Aromatic Hydrocarbons, Carbon Monoxide, Nitrogen Oxides, Benzene, Benzo(a)pyrene and other mutagens and carcinogens.
 It burns hundreds of times dirtier than oil or natural gas and burns significantly dirtier than coal.
 It is twelve times more carcinogenic than tobacco smoke and the free radicals produced by wood smoke remain in the human body dozens of times longer than those from tobacco smoke.
 Heating with wood for one season causes as much toxic air pollution as driving a car 130,000 miles.

 Wood smoke toxins are delivered in airborne nanoparticles.
 These particles are so tiny that they go, unfiltered by cilia, directly to the depths of the lungs and into the bloodstream.
 Further, as one breathes 24 hours/day but only drinks water or showers intermittently, airborne contaminants enter human bodies at much higher volumes than do contaminants from a domestic water supply.
 Once the toxic airborne nanoparticles in wood smoke enter the body, they cause significant cardiovascular damage, which leads to heart attacks and strokes.
 Wood smoke is said to cause 30,000 American deaths/year and at least 2.7 million deaths worldwide/year.